How To Withdraw A Foreign Indiana LLC Or Corporation

 What agency do you need to file the withdrawal with?

 File your withdrawal with the Indiana Secretary of State, Corporations Division.

 What happens if you don’t file a withdrawal and just let your annual report filings go unfiled?

-If a foreign corporation does not file its biennial report within 60 days after the due date, the Indiana Secretary of State will begin the process of revoking the corporations certificate of authority to do business in Indiana.
+If an Indiana foreign corporation does not file its biennial report within 60 days after the due date, the Indiana Secretary of State will begin the process of revoking the corporations certificate of authority to do business in Indiana.

-If a foreign LLC does not file its biennial report within 60 days of the due date, Indiana SOS will begin proceedings to revoke the LLCs certificate of authority.
+If an Indiana foreign LLC does not file its biennial report within 60 days of the due date, Indiana SOS will begin proceedings to revoke the LLCs certificate of authority.